frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 This document focuses on user stories for Ladybug as a part of the Frank!Framework.
 The following user roles are considered:

-**Frank developer:** Someone who writes Frank application.
+**Frank developer:** Someone who writes Frank applications.
 He wants to configure Ladybug as part of his job to develop the application for the customer.
 He also uses Ladybug for debugging or testing purposes, typically before the application is deployed to the customer's production environment.
 There is little risk that he will see confidential information of the customer.

 **Support engineer:** Someone hired by the customer to debug issues in the production environment.
 He can use ladybug but the customer expects that he does not modify data.
 He should respect the confidentiality of the customer's data.

 **Service manager:** Employee of the customer who uses Ladybug to manage the Frank application.
 He wants to see whether the app is working correctly and whether there are messages that have not been processed as expected.
-He typically wants to resend messages when their processing failed.
+He typically wants to resend messages when their processing failed (resending messages is not done by Ladybug but by another part of the Frank!Framework).

 **System administrator:** Someone who deploys the Java application and has control over the device and the application server on which the Java application is hosted.